twoe-hub/brief/README.md

 # brief
-A service, https://abbr.herokuapp.com/, to shorten URLs.
+A service to shorten URLs, with a basic web page.